-- Mow up and down slopes greater than 5°, not across. - Mow downhill only on slopes above 10°, never mow uphill.
-If a steep slope must be ascended, back up the hill, and drive forward down the hill, keeping the machine in gear. - Remove obstacles such as rocks, tree limbs, etc. from the mowing area.
-Watch for holes, ruts or bumps, as uneven terrain could overturn the machine.
+- Mow up and down slopes, not across. - Remove obstacles such as rocks, tree limbs, etc. - Watch for holes, ruts or bumps.
+Uneven terrain could overturn the machine.
 Tall grass can hide obstacles. - Use slow speed.
-Choose a low gear so that you will not have to stop or shift while on the slope. - Follow the manufacturer's recommendations for wheel weight or counterweights to improve stability. - Use extra care with grass catchers or other attachments.
+Choose a low gear so that you will not have to stop or shift while on the slope. - Follow Toro's recommendations for wheel weight or counterweights to improve stability. - Use extra care with grass catchers or other attachments.
 These can change the stability of the machine. - Keep all movement on slopes slow and gradual.
 Do not make sudden changes in speed or direction. - Avoid starting or stopping on a slope.
-If tires lose traction, disengage the blades and proceed slowly straight down the slope.
+If tires lose traction, disengage the blades and proceed slowly straight down the slope. - Do not turn on slopes unless necessary, and then, turn slowly and gradually downhill, if possible. - Do not mow near drop-offs, ditches, or embankments.
+The machine could suddenly turn over if a wheel goes over the edge of a cliff or ditch, or if an edge caves in. - Do not mow on wet grass.
+Reduced traction could cause sliding. - Do not try to stabilize the machine by putting your foot on the ground. - Do not use a grass catcher on steep slopes.